 Ancient Arts Studio & Research Centre

-Our courses and training are held at our beautiful Late Georgian church, located on the edge of the stunning Snowdonia National Park.
+The training can be held at your heritage venue or your team can join us at our beautiful Late Georgian church, located on the edge of the stunning Snowdonia National Park.